api3dao/oev-docs/docs/dapps/oev-rewards/index.md

 OEV Rewards are proceeds from auctions that OEV searchers participate in.
 For the bids placed at the auctions to be competitive, there needs to be multiple independent OEV searcher parties.
-An OEV searcher is a blockchain developer with a specific expertise, whose time is quite valuable.
+An OEV searcher is a blockchain developer with a specific expertise, whose time typically is quite valuable.
-These factors imply that for a maximum amount of OEV Rewards, searching for your dApp must be as easy as possible.
+Therefore, for a maximum amount of OEV Rewards, searching for your dApp must be as easy as possible.

 ::: info 💰 Financial

-In most cases, investing some resouces into maximizing OEV Rewards upfront will yield the best financial outcome.
+In most cases, investing some resources into maximizing OEV Rewards upfront will yield the best financial outcome.

 :::

 OEV searchers make a simple revenue–cost estimation before deciding if they will search for your dApp.
 The easiest way to tilt this equation to your favor would be to provide excellent documentation for how OEV searchers should interact with your dApp.
 One step ahead of this is developing and open-sourcing an OEV bot for your dApp that anyone can use and improve.
-Finally, you can [run your own OEV bot](/oev-searchers/overview) and participate in the auctions of your dApp.
+Finally, you can [be your own OEV searcher](/oev-searchers/overview) and participate in the auctions of your dApp.

 ::: info 💡 Tip